Kremlin Presidium: Demolition

 In 2001 the Presidium was slated for repair.
 After the relocation of the Presidential Administration to the Staraya Ploschad in 2011, important renovations began that were originally planned to be completed by 2015.
 Despite several years of renovation work, which was criticized as an imprudent expenditure of public funds, alternative proposals were made.
 It was decided to discontinue the renovation and demolish the building entirely.

-In 2014 President Vladimir Putin proposed the restoration of the former Chudov Monastery, Ascension Convent, and Lesser Nicholas Palace.
+In 2014 President Vladimir Putin proposed the restoration of the former Chudov Monastery, Ascension Convent, and Small Nicholas Palace.
 This proposal, if approved, would radically change the plan of the Kremlin and restore the historical vista of Ivanovskaya Square.
 At the same time experts doubt the possibility of such an authentic reconstruction.

 Meanwhile a plan to build a new park on the site was announced.
 In April 2016 the Presidium was demolished.
 A little earlier the closed public entrance through Spasskaya Tower was opened to allow direct passage between Red Square and Alexander Garden; it was previously closed to the public after the Bolshevik Government relocated there in 1918.